Olex2/help/gui/EN/work/toolbox_work.md

 ## Split or move with `shift`
 This tool can also be used to move any atom (including Hydrogen atoms) to any position.
 Left click on the atom while pressing the `shift` key - and you can move any atom where you would like it to be.
 Any constraints and restraints applied to that atom will still apply. **If you click on an atom without holding down the `shift` key, the atom will be split!** So take great care with this tool!
 When you are done, press the `Esc` key.

+# Electron Density

+The electron density viewer will calculate various electron density maps and allowsthe display of these in a variety of formats. **Please Note**: Close to zero, these maps become very messy (and slow to display).
+Olex2 therefore does not display these regions.

+## Available maps

+### diff
+Will calculate the difference map.
+### fcalc
+Will display the calculated electron density.
+### 2Fo-Fc
+Will calculate the map of 2Fobs-Fcalc.

+## Available Source

+### olex
+Olex2 will calculate the structure factors.
+### fcf
+The structure factors will be read from a ShelXL fcf.

+## Command Line
+`CalcFourier`

+# Peaks and USIO sliders

+## Electron Density Peak Slider
+Electron Density Peak Slider Move the slider to the **left** to filter out strongest peaks first, or to the **right** to filter out weakest peaks first.
+You can then do things like `name $Q C` - and this will only apply to the currently visible peaks.
+The same goes for the Select and Delete buttons.

+## Uiso Select Slider
+This tool allows the selection of atoms according to their Ueq values.

+### Slide to the RIGHT
+This will select atoms where the Ueq value is LARGER than the value indicated by the slider.

+`sel atoms where xatom.uiso > 0.06xatom.type!='Q'`

+### Slide to the LEFT
+This will select atoms where the Ueq value is SMALLER than the value indicated by the slider.

+`sel atoms where xatom.uiso`

+# Growing
+Olex2 shows the asymmetric unit by default.
+The tools combinded here in three drop-down boxes are very powerful, and will allow you to 'assemble' your structure in exactly the way you want it to be.
+In Olex2 you can keep refining your structure without 'destroying' the assembly you have created.

+## Grow

+### Grow All
+All 'missing' connected symmetry equivalent atoms will be generated.

+`grow`

+### Shells
+This will grow atoms shell-by-shell from the currently displayed image.

+`grow -s`

+### Complete
+This will generate all missing symmetry equivalent atoms of an already grown structure, independent of whether these are bound to the main fragment or not.
+In other words: all solvent molecules and counter-ion will be generated according to what is already shown.

+`grow -w`

+### Asym.
+Unit
+Removes all symmetry equivalent atoms and displays the asymmetric unit.

+`fuse`

+### Complete shown growing bonds
+If you are in a growing mode, then clickable growing bonds will be shown.
+All of these can be grown with this command:

+`grow -b`

+## Mode Grow
+Similar to grow, but now this command will be executed only after you click on an object.
+When you enter a growing mode, clickable 'growing bonds' will sprout from atoms where the kind of growing you have asked for is applicable.

+`mode grow`

+There are various modifiers for this command:

+### Short Contacts
+Will show these growable 'bonds' to those atoms where 'short interactions' exist.

+`mode grow -s`

+### Selection
+Will show growable 'bonds' to other occurances of the currently selected atoms.

+`mode grow -r`

+Van der Waals Radii
+Will show growable 'bonds' to other occurances of the currently selected atoms that are at least the indicated distance away from the selected atom.

+`mode grow -v 2.0`

+### Move
+when you click on growable bonds the symmetry equivalent atom will be moved to the new position.
+This is really useful when you are trying to assemble a meaningful asymmetric unit for extended structures (polymers).

+`mode grow -a`

+### Shells
+This will grow atoms shell-by-shell from the currently displayed image.

+`grow -s`

+## Assemble
+This tool does not strictly belong to the 'growing' family of tools, but it is frequently used together with the growing tools.
+It allows you to re-arrange the asymmetric unit contents into a different configuration.

+### Broken Fragments
+Sometimes, your structure may become 'broken' - parts that should be bonded are shown as separate fragments.
+This tool will bring them back together.

+`compaq -a`

+### Atom-to-Atom
+Similar to the 'Broken Fragments' tool, but a different algorithm is used.

+`compaq -c`

+### Metal Last
+In this tool, metal ions are taken out of the equation at first (which is very useful when trying to assemble a ligand!) and then the metal ion is placed at the shortest possible distance.

+`compaq -m`

+### Q-Peaks
+This will move all electron density peaks as closely to existing atoms as possible.

+`compaq -q`